kevmuv/Salaries/Salaries.md

 ```
 ![GitHub Logo](/png1.PNG)

-To make a more comprehensive graph we add new lines of code
+To make a more comprehensive graph we add new lines of code.

 ```
 #In order to make the chart more insightful we can add other things